 An impeccable layout livened up with cartoons here and there.

-It consists of 12 parts each containing between 1 and 5 “chapters”, which essentially include advice in the form of lists, which are almost all of the type X.5 rules, for example “The 10.5 rules of success” rather than the 11.
+It consists of 12 parts each containing between 1 and 5 “chapters”, which essentially include advice in the form of lists, which are almost all of the type X.5 rules, for example, “The 10.5 rules of success” rather than the 11.
 This makes it hard to summarize The Sales Bible.
 I will try to give you the lists that I consider to be the most interesting.

 The 10.5 Commandments of Sales Success

 - Think.
 The sale is in your head.
 A positive mindset will greatly contribute to the success of a sale.
-Being friendly, smiling, enthusiastic, positive, trusting, confident, kind and well prepared will give you a huge advantage.
+Being friendly, smiling, enthusiastic, positive, trusting, confident, kind, and well prepared will give you a huge advantage.

 - Believe.
 Develop a 4-part belief system that cannot be penetrated.
 Believe in your company, your product, and yourself.
 And above all, believe in the fact that the customer is better off buying from you than elsewhere.
-It is belief that will cement the other three.
+It is a belief that will cement the other three.

 - Engage.
 Develop rapport and personal commitments, or do not start selling.
 The old sales adage says, “All things being equal, people want to do business with their friends.
 All things not being equal, people want to STILL do business with their friends.”.